auth0/docs/articles/protocols/oauth2/index.md

 #### How response mode works

-The [OAuth 2.0 Multiple Response Type Encoding Practices](https://openid.net/specs/oauth-v2-multiple-response-types-1_0.html) specification, added a new parameter that specifies how the result of the authorization request is formatted.
-This parameter is called `response_mode`, it's optional, and it can take the following values:
+The [OAuth 2.0 Multiple Response Type Encoding Practices](https://openid.net/specs/oauth-v2-multiple-response-types-1_0.html) specification added a new parameter that specifies how the result of the authorization request is formatted.
+This parameter is called `response_mode`, it's optional and can take the following values:

 - `query`: This is the default for **Authorization Code** grant.
 A successful response is `302 Found`, which triggers a redirect to the `redirect_uri`.
 The response parameters are embedded in the query component (the part after `?`) of the `redirect_uri` in the `Location` header.